RudrakshDev/Task-11-Docker-Mysql-/README.md

-# Task-11-Docker-Mysql
+# Task-11 Docker (Mysql)

-## Setting Up MySQL with Docker and Vanilla JavaScript for Testing Database Connections
+### Setting Up MySQL with Docker and Vanilla JavaScript for Testing Database Connections

 ### 1. Set up MySQL Using Docker